 The United States spends $147 billion on healthcare related to obesity and roughly $117 billion on costs related to inadequate physical activity.
 Obesity is implicated in the development or worsening of many other chronic conditions, including diabetes and heart disease.

 The total cost of arthritis in the US was an estimated $128 billion, split between $81 billion in direct medical expenses and $47 billion in related losses of productivity and care management.
-Arthritis affects 23 percent of adults in the US, or 54 million people, and is expected to rise to $78 million cases by 2040.
+Arthritis affects 23 percent of adults in the US, or 54 million people, and expectations indicate it will rise to $78 million cases by 2040.

 Asthma care in the US has an economic impact of $56 billion from direct medical costs as well as losses in work productivity and school absences.
 About 1 in 12 Americans, or 25 million people, have asthma.
 Half of all asthma patients have suffered from an asthma attack.